Teleological argument: Plato and Aristotle

-Plato's student and friend Aristotle (c.
+Aristotle, Plato's student and friend (c.
 384 – 322 BC), continued the Socratic tradition of criticising natural scientists such as Democritus who sought (as in modern science) to explain everything in terms of matter and chance motion.
-He was very influential in the future development of classical creationism, but was not a straightforward "creationist" because he required no creation interventions in nature, meaning he "insulated god from any requirement to intervene in nature, either as creator or as administrator".
-Instead of direct intervention by a creator it is "scarcely an exaggeration to say that for Aristotle the entire functioning of the natural world, as also the heavens, is ultimately to be understood as a shared striving towards godlike actuality".
+He was very influential in the future development of classical creationism, but was not a straightforward "creationist" because he required no creation interventions in nature, meaning he "insulated god from any requirement to intervene in nature, either as creator or as administrator."
+Instead of direct intervention by a creator it is "scarcely an exaggeration to say that for Aristotle the entire functioning of the natural world, as also the heavens, is ultimately to be understood as a shared striving towards godlike actuality."
 And whereas the myth in the Timaeus suggests that all living things are based on one single paradigm, not one for each species, and even tells a story of "devolution" whereby other living things devolved from humans, it was Aristotle who presented the influential idea that each type of normal living thing must be based on a fixed paradigm or form for that species.

 Aristotle felt that biology was a particularly important example of a field where materialist natural science ignored information which was needed in order to understand living things well.
 For example birds use wings for the purpose of flight.
 Therefore the most complete explanation in regard to the natural, as well as the artificial, is for the most part teleological.
-In fact, proposals that species had changed by chance survival of the fittest, similar to what is now called "natural selection", were already known to Aristotle, and he rejected these with the same logic.
-He conceded that monstrosities (new forms of life) could come about by chance, but he disagreed with those who ascribed all nature purely to chance because he believed science can only provide a general account of that which is normal, "always, or for the most part".
-The distinction between what is normal, or by nature, and what is "accidental", or not by nature, is important in Aristotle's understanding of nature.
+In fact, proposals that species had changed by chance survival of the fittest, similar to what is now called "natural selection," were already known to Aristotle, and he rejected these with the same logic.
+He conceded that monstrosities (new forms of life) could come about by chance, but he disagreed with those who ascribed all nature purely to chance because he believed science can only provide a general account of that which is normal, "always, or for the most part."
+The distinction between what is normal, or by nature, and what is "accidental," or not by nature, is important in Aristotle's understanding of nature.
 As pointed out by Sedley, "Aristotle is happy to say (Physics II 8, 199a33-b4) without the slightest fear of blasphemy, crafts make occasional mistakes; therefore, by analogy, so can nature."
-According to Aristotle the changes which happen by nature are caused by their "formal causes", and for example in the case of a bird's wings there is also a final cause which is the purpose of flying.
+According to Aristotle the changes which happen by nature are caused by their "formal causes," and for example in the case of a bird's wings there is also a final cause which is the purpose of flying.
 He explicitly compared this to human technology: